SachaCR/dyal/articles/decouple-your-application-layer.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/vvffqnq98pjk1ke1ldc3.png)

-During our design phase where we tried to follow these layers structure we built a piece of software called the dispatcher that takes a command object and execute it.
-This dispatcher find the correct handler for the command and will return the result.
-This way the HTTP layer(presentation) is just transforming a HTTP payload into a command object and ask the dispatcher (application layer) to execute it.
+During our design phase, we tried to follow these layers structure.
+We built a piece of software called the dispatcher that takes a command object and executes it.
+This dispatcher finds the correct handler for the command and will return the result.
+This way the HTTP layer(presentation) is just transforming a HTTP payload into a command object and asking the dispatcher (application layer) to execute it.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/wx5gpvyg4xeym28c3u55.png)

 We were really happy with this as it keeps our presentation layer really dumb with no business logic at all.
 Allowing us to have 2 differents presentation layers for our application because we need to expose it in two different ways to our users.

 But, we had an issue.
 For legal reason we need to save every command our system receives.
 The problem with the dispatcher we implemented was that it only allows to register command handlers.
 A solution would have been for us to add code to save our commands in every handler.
-I was not really convinced it was a good idea, it creates code duplication and you can easily forgot to add this piece of code.
+I was not really convinced it was a good idea, it creates code duplication and you can easily forget to add this piece of code.
 So we started to create a wrapper around our command handlers that saves the command before calling the handler.
 Honestly it was quite messy as we had to wrap all our handlers.
 I decided to improve the dispatcher by providing some pre and post hooks execution methods.
 It works fine, we can apply logic to all our commands handlers with these hooks.